In-Network Learning: Distributed Training and Inference in Networks: Proposed Solution: In-Network Learning and Inference

 \begin{proof} The proof of Theorem~\ref{thorem_achive} appears in Appendix \ref{appendix-proof-capacity-relavance-region}.
 An outline is as follows.
 The result is achieved using a separate compression-transmission-estimation scheme in which the observations $(\dv x_1,\hdots, \dv x_J)$ are first compressed distributively using Berger-Tung coding~\cite{berger_tung_coding} into representations $(\dv u_1,\hdots,\dv u_J)$; and, then, the bin indices are transmitted as independent messages over the network $\mc G$ using linear-network coding~\cite[Section 15.5]{elgamalkim2011}.
 The decision node $N$ first recovers the representation codewords $(\dv u_1,\hdots,\dv u_J)$; and, then, produces an estimate of the label $\dv y$.
 The scheme is illustrated in Figure~\ref{fig-illustration-proof-theorem1}. \end{proof}

 Part of the utility of the loss function of Theorem~\ref{thorem_achive} is in that it accounts explicitly for the topology of the network for inference fusion and propagation.
-Also, athough as seen from its proof the setting of Theorem~\ref{thorem_achive} assumes knowledge of the joint distribution of the tuple $(X_1,\hdots,X_J,Y)$, the result can be used to train, distributively, neural networks from a set of available date-sets.
-For a given network topology in essence the approach generalizes that of Section~\ref{wohops} to more general networks that involve hops.
-In what follows, this is illustrated for the example architecture of Figure~\ref{fig:netrelaygraphsimp}.
+Also, although as seen from its proof the setting of Theorem~\ref{thorem_achive} assumes knowledge of the joint distribution of the tuple $(X_1,\hdots,X_J,Y)$, the result can be used to train, distributively, NNs from a set of available date-sets.
+To do so, we first derive a Lagrangian function, from Theorem~\ref{thorem_achive}, which can be used as an objective function to find the desired set of encoders and decoder.
+Afterwards, we use a variational approximation to avoid the computation of marginal distributions, which can be costly in practice.
+Finally, we parameterize the distributions suing NNs.
+For a given network topology in essence, the approach generalizes that of Section~\ref{wohops} to more general networks that involve hops.
+For simplicity, in what follows, this is illustrated for the example architecture of Figure~\ref{fig:netrelaygraphsimp}.
+While the example is simple, it showcases the important aspect of any such topology, the fusion of the data at an intermediary nodes, i.e., a hop.

 Setting $\mc N=\{1,2,3,4,5\}$ and $\mc E=\{(3,4),(2,4),(4,5),(1,5)\}$ in Theorem~\ref{thorem_achive}, we get that

 where the maximization is over joint measures of the form

 for which the following holds for some $R_1 \geq 0$, $R_2 \geq 2$ and $R_3 \geq 0$: